Prthmsh7/Be-A-Developer/Roadmap.md

-This file contains the roadmap that you should follow while learning Mern Stack development.
+This file contains the roadmap that you should follow while learning development from the scratch.